jorgedb98/SBI/doc.md

 ## 2.1 Installation
 Just download the good sh*it from github!!!!!!!!!
 It's free real state!!!!!!!!
 ## Usage from the Terminal
-In order for the program to run, the user just neeeds to execute the python script called __project.py__ and provide the arguments necessary to achieve the goal.
-A detailed explanation of the arguments tha may be provided to the program can be found just below:
+In order for the program to run, the user simply has to execute the python script called __project.py__ and provide the obligatory arguments to obtain the model.
+A detailed explanation of possible arguments that may be provided to the program are listed below:

 ### Mandatory Arguments
 __In- and Output files__
-When running the program from the command line, the user has to give some specifications for example on the in and output files.
+When running the program from the command line, the user has to give some specifications for example the path to the in- and output files.
 ```
 '-i','--input'
 '-o','--output'